 I think I have something called the Text Claw.

 I know it sounds a cool name for a super hero or an X Men mutant.
 I absorb the powers of the internet through my fingertips and shoot … how about lasers ?

 Yes!
 Now that would have been epic except Text Claw was attributed to a cellphone addiction.
 Was I an addict ?

 It was back to Dr Google.
 I read of finger joints getting inflamed and even decommissioned (Text Claw in its inglorious form) all because one was sucked into the internet wormhole, typing and swiping and losing time.

 Was it an early warning bell for me?
-I'm told, I turn into a tornado wiping everything off my path after being awakened from a comatose stillness; moments ago my body was hunched, neck drooping, staring into a tiny screen, fingers wrapped around the mobile device in a vice-like grip.
 Alright, my five minutes to scan for messages have turned into hours in the past.
+I’m told, I turn into a tornado wiping everything off my path after being awakened from a comatose stillness; moments ago my body was seen hunched, neck drooping, staring into a tiny screen, fingers wrapped around the mobile device in a vice-like grip.

 It was a cause for concern.
 Decided to be proactive and restrict the use of the smart phone to need basis only.

 There were times when duty called and many times sheer curiosity.
 Recently I blame Christopher Nolan and his sweeping film for the latter.
 It began with Dunkirk, the real operation, moved to the movie making, Top Ten Nolan films, Interstellar/ Inception explanation for dummies, Tesla in Prestige …